 In fact, one Christian Democrat MP has gone so far as to state: "Schiphol has launched an airline war with the major companies … this strikes at the very heart of the carefully established hub operation.”

 Schiphol is currently the 14th largest airport in the world and fifth largest in Europe, behind London Heathrow, Paris Charles de Gaulle, Frankfurt International and Madrid Barajas, which has overtaken it within the past two years.
 In 2009, Schiphol handled 43.5 million passengers (-8.1%, influenced partially by the now withdrawn Dutch aviation/environment tax), compared with more than 66 million at Heathrow (-1.5%) and there is a growing feeling that its influence, despite its excellent position in north-west Europe, is waning.
 Much of that 8.1% traffic loss was attributed to KLM and its partners.

 Schiphol has long been known for its transit facilities.
 All surface journeys between connecting flights taken place indoors – there are no bus transfers required - with comprehensive use of moving walkways.
 And it remains a single terminal facility, albeit a very large one, which is always attractive to frequent business passengers.

-The airport company states it wants to maintain its competitive edge by attracting the budget airlines, which would otherwise opt to use smaller airports elsewhere in the Netherlands (actually, there is some evidence of that happening at airports like Eindhoven and Maastricht with Ryanair though neither of those airports are bases for the airline, but easyJet seems committed to Amsterdam since the tourist tax was removed), or just over the border in Germany or Belgium (Ryanair has a base at Weeze on the German/Dutch border).
+The airport company states it wants to maintain its competitive edge by attracting the budget airlines, which would otherwise opt to use smaller airports elsewhere in the Netherlands or just over the border in Germany or Belgium.
+Ryanair has a base at Weeze on the German/Dutch border.
+There is some evidence of a move to the smaller airports such as Eindhoven and Maastricht through Ryanair – though neither of those airports are bases for the airline – while easyJet seems committed to Amsterdam since the tourist tax was removed.

 KLM increasing capacity where business loyalty remains strong